mattermost/docs/source/install/trouble_mysql.rst

 ==================================

 Before you can run the Mattermost server, you must first install and configure a database.
-You start Mattermost by navigating to the ``/opt/mattermost/bin`` directory and entering the command ``sudo -u mattermost ./platform``.
+You can start Mattermost by navigating to the ``/opt/mattermost/bin`` directory and entering the command ``sudo -u mattermost ./platform``.
 If the Mattermost server cannot connect to the database, it will fail to start.
 This section deals with